hringbauer/hapROH/docs/hapCon.rst

 hapCon
 ==========================================================================

-This software can estimate contamination in male X chromosome using a haplotype copying framework.
-The model is described in a `scientific manuscript <https://doi.org/10.1101/2021.12.20.473429>`_.
+This software estimates contamination of human aDNA data using a haplotype copying framework for male X chromosomes.
+The full model is described in a `scientific manuscript <https://doi.org/10.1101/2021.12.20.473429>`_.

 Application range of hapCon